dc4eu/educational-pilot/README.md

 ## License and Notice

-Copyright © 2025 DC4EU.
-All rights reserved.
+Copyright © 2025 DC4EU under EUPL-2.0 License

-The content of this repository, except in those sections where explicitly announced otherwise, belongs to DC4EU under EUPLv2 licence.
+The content of this repository, except in those sections where explicitly announced otherwise, belongs to DC4EU under EUPL-2.0 licence.

 For complete license details, see [License Information](./docs/license.md).